There is always a first time, right?

-I wish I had discovered yoga when I started running but at that time I ignored this magic world and my passion for it.
-After I started practicing yoga I realized that running was not far from a meditation, a moving meditation, where the expanded awareness had played a key role in encouraging my body to not quit.
+I wish I had discovered yoga when I started running, but at that time, I ignored this magic world and my passion for it.
+After I started practicing yoga, I realized that running was not far from meditation, a moving meditation, where the expanded awareness had played a key role in encouraging my body not to quit.

-There is abundant and excellent literature about it and I strongly encourage you to search for it as well.
-This post sees the topic running with my eyes of yoga practitioner and my aim is to share my knowledge acquired though attempts and mistakes with other yoga practitioners and aspirant runners to improve their experience.
+There is abundant and excellent literature about it, and I strongly encourage you to search for it as well.
+This post sees the topic running with my eyes of yoga practitioner, and I aim to share my knowledge acquired through attempts and mistakes with other yoga practitioners and aspirant runners to improve their experience.

-Even only by taking just one of the following advises.
+Even only by taking just one of the following bits of advice.

 No one expects you to run 5 km at the beginning.

-Exactly like on your yoga mat, avoid thinking about your performance and avoid comparing yourself with others.
-Find a balance between motivation, a pinch of sane competition and compassion.
-Generating motivation just from a sense of competition against others and against yourself will pull you away from a higher, much more important purpose of running: getting in touch with yourself.
+Exactly like on your yoga mat, avoid thinking about your performance, and avoid comparing yourself with others.
+Find a balance between motivation, a pinch of sane competition, and compassion.
+Generating motivation just from a sense of competition against others and yourself will pull you away from a higher, much more important purpose of running: getting in touch with yourself.

 2. Greet the sun

 Oxygenate your cells!
 A great way to incorporate your yoga practice into your running practice is to start with some sun salutations.
-At least 5 rounds breathing deeply and you’ll be ready to go.
-Besides being an excellent muscular stretching and warm up, they will reduce breathlessness thanks to the breathing associated with the movements that improves the oxygenation of the cells.
+At least five rounds breathing deeply and you’ll be ready to go.
+Besides being an excellent muscular stretching and warm-up, they will reduce breathlessness thanks to the breathing associated with the movements that improve the oxygenation of the cells.